sumanthtatipamula/Obsidian/DDIA/part-1/Chapter-1/Essential Terms.md

 12. Simplicity:
 	1. Make it easy for new engineers to understand the system, by removing as much complexity as possible from the system.
 13. Evolvability:
 	1. Make it easy for engineers to make changes to the system in the future, adapting it for unanticipated use cases as requirements change.
-Also known as _extensibility_, _modifiability_, or _plasticity_.
+Also known as _extensibility_, _modifiability_, or _plasticity_
+14. Functional Requirements
+	1. What it should do such as allowing data to be stored, retrieved, searched and processed in various ways
+15. Non Functional Requirements
+	1. security, reliability, compliance, scalability, compatibility, and maintainability